CATEGORY: THOSE WHO CAME BEFORE

 My sister Gracie, five years older than I, said, “The Depression ruined my dad.”
 She must have known him when he was still a whole person, or as whole as anyone might be who had survived such a childhood.
 All I ever knew was a resentful, hateful, sullen and withdrawn man whom I can never remember speaking to me or even wanting to be in the same room with me.
-“Get that snot nosed little brat out of here.” was his terminology if I unexpectedly walked into a room where he was.
+“Get that snot nosed little brat out of here.” was his vehement order to my mother if I unexpectedly walked into a room where he was.

 I was born in 1929, the summer before the world wide financial crash: that disaster possibly having been caused by my birth.
 I was an accident after two other children, the second of which, Mary, was also an accident but hesitantly accepted when mother promised Alec that, if it were a girl, they would name her after his favorite sister.
 So a third child–another girl!–fourteen months later and with no hope of its becoming a name-sake—or a boy— was almost too cruel a blow.
 My mother told me he never really forgave her, or me.
 Sometimes it helps to have someone to blame when everything in ones world is toppling.

 My father shared this daughter-rejecting trait with another brilliant man: Theodore Roosevelt did the same thing, and one likes to think Teddy was more sane than my father.
 Roosevelt’s wife died when his daughter, Alice, was born and he never forgave his daughter.
 He had her kept out of his sight as much as possible and hardly ever spoke to her.
 Go figure.